manueljtejada/manueljtejada-react-portfolio/README.md

-Portfolio site built with React.js and Contentful
+Portfolio site built with React.js, Redux and Contentful

 ## Setup